bizzhou/dark-transit/README.md

 # DarkTransit

-This is a dark themed MTA bus time.
+This is a Angular App for MTA bus time.
 I use a proxy server to provide the access the MTA BusTime API.

+## Functionalities

+- Look up all bus stops and how long it takes for bus to get to that stop
+- Look up detailed bus stop information.
+- Favorite list for most frequently visited stops.

 ## Todo:
 - Integrate Twillo to send SMS to user.
     - Problem faced: since bus runtime depends on the traffic and how many people are getting on/off the bus.
     It is hard to notify the user when they have to take more than 10 minutes to get to the bus stop.
 - Integrate Subway time.

 ## Development server